yashamonkar/PGE_Composite_Index/README.md

 This is the code repository for the paper "A composite index-based instrument for managing the financial risk of variable hydrometerology for electric utilities".
-This work is currently under peer review  (https://www.cell.com/patterns/home).
+This work is currently under peer review.
-# The document can be found here - https://doi.org/10.1016/j.patter.2022.100454

 All code to replicate the work done in the paper along with the supplementery materials is archived here.
 The scripts in the /codebase, when run, replicate the entire study along with additional cases and plots for an extensive analysis.
 Most individual sub-routines are stored as functions in /functions.